Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/Dynamic_Strings.md

 | One macro call | `substringDynamic`, `takeLast`, `dropLast`, `capitalize`, `decapitalize`, `parseTo`, `setFromNbt`, `setFrom(score)`, `toScore`                    | a handful of commands plus one function call       |
 | Recursive      | `reverse`, `indexOf`, `contains`, `count`, `replace`, `split`, `join`, `toList`, `uppercase`, `lowercase`, `trim`, `repeat`, `padStart`, `padEnd` | one function call per character, offset or element |

-Recursive helpers are bounded by the `maxCommandChainLength` game rule (65 536 by default), which is far above any realistic string length but is the hard ceiling.
+Recursive helpers are bounded by the `max_command_sequence_length` game rule (65 536 by default), which is far above any realistic string length but is the hard ceiling.

 The module handles ASCII text.
 Case conversion only maps `a-z` / `A-Z`, and indices are NBT string indices, so